Tag Archives: Foreign Language films

 Some find Izak unsympathetic but I disagree.
 I found him incredibly likable.

 Relationships are a strong element of Wild Strawberries.
 Izak muses over past loves, but also his mother, daughter-in-law, housekeeper, and hitchhikers.
 Peculiar is his relationship with his housekeeper, Agda, played stunningly well by Julian Kindahl.
-Are they secret lovers or platonic friends?
-They seem like husband and wife.

 While the story is astounding, the visual qualities of Wild Strawberries are amazing.
-For starters, the video content is crisp and clear with very bright black and white photography.
+For starters, the video content is crisp and clear with very bright black-and-white photography.
 Each shot is mesmerizing and reminiscent of paintings.

 To that end, there is so much going on in Wild Strawberries if one looks closely enough.
 The closest adjectives to describe the experience are hallucinogenic and mesmerizing.
 The group of people gathered over a meal was young, fresh, and carefree.
 They all have a life ahead of them and almost every viewer can recount a time where he or she felt that way.